 6.5B.2.2.1 Spectrum emissions mask

-The spectral emission mask for intra-band non-contiguous EN-DC is a composite of the emission mask for each CC with the level set to the maximum value from each mask for each frequency outside of the transmission bandwidth of either carrier.
-A composite spectrum emission mask is a combination of individual CC spectrum emissions masks.
+The spectral emission mask for intra-band non-contiguous EN-DC is a composite of the emission mask for individual sub-block.
+In case of the sub-block consist of one component carrier with the level set to the maximum value from each mask for each frequency outside of the transmission bandwidth of either carrier.
+A composite spectrum emission mask is a combination of individual sub-block spectrum emissions masks.
 Where two masks overlap the most relaxed limit is used.
 Composite spectrum emission mask applies to frequencies up to ΔfOOB starting from the edges of the sub-blocks.
-If for some frequency an individual CC spectrum emission mask overlaps with the bandwidth of another CC then the emission mask does not apply for that frequency.
+If for some frequency an individual sub-block spectrum emission mask overlaps with the bandwidth of another sub-block then the emission mask does not apply for that frequency.

 6.5B.2.2.2 Additional spectrum emissions mask